MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 <a name="data2016"> </a>

-## Telemetry data that is collected only for Office 2016 and Office 2013
+## Telemetry data that is collected only for Office 2019, Office 2016, and Office 2013

-In Office 2016 and Office 2013, the agent also collects the following telemetry data for Excel, Microsoft Outlook, PowerPoint, and Word.
+In Office 2019, Office 2016, and Office 2013, the agent also collects the following telemetry data for Excel, Microsoft Outlook, PowerPoint, and Word.
 This data is sorted by the worksheet where it appears in Telemetry Dashboard.

 Telemetry data is collected during application run time.
 If the inventory data was collected by the agent, but the application hasn't started collecting telemetry data, then some data, such as **Success (%)** and **Load time**, won't be shown in the dashboard until the user opens documents or loads solutions during application run time.